Pricing Models For Services: Best Guide to Equipment as a Service Model

 It is important to note though that these outcome-based models have more risks.
-It is only advisable to use these suppliers or manufacturers are sure that they can measure the results accurately.
+It is only advisable to use these suppliers or manufacturers if they are sure that they can measure the results accurately.

 To carry out pricing successfully, suppliers should know the value of the machine/equipment to the end-user and determine how to share risk.

 - Determine how to share risk.
 How much control will suppliers have on the results?
-An explicit view of the risks (operational, financial, and market factors and who is accountable for them), lets suppliers to work with customers to select other price meters that preserves the quality of the earnings.
+An explicit view of the risks (operational, financial, and market factors, and accountability) lets suppliers to work with customers to select other price meters that preserves the quality of the earnings.

-If suppliers discover that they don’t have a way of recognising the value or how to quantify it, it’s better to select a model that prices based on factors which are easier to assess.
+If suppliers discover that they don’t have a way of recognising the value or how to quantify it, it’s best to select a model where prices are based on factors that are easier to assess.

 - Time-based models.
 The basis of payment is on a set amount per unit for a fixed time period.
 Hilti is one example.
-It offers a tool fleet program that offers a fixed monthly fee to end-users with access to an assortment of tools.
+It offers a tool fleet program with a fixed monthly fee to end-users and access to an assortment of tools.
 The tool fleet program removes up-front costs and covers loaner tools, repairs, and even theft.

 - Usage-based models.
 The payment is based on the intensity of equipment use.
 An example is a mining equipment.
 One firm creates an EaaS model for mining projects that permits project owners to pay per cubic meter drilled.